rgl/spire-vagrant/README.md

 vagrant ssh server
 sudo -i

-# register example workload SPIFFE IDs entries (for agents that use
+# register example unix workload SPIFFE IDs entries (for agents that use
 # a TPM DevID to authenticate in spire-server).
 trust_domain="$(hostname --domain)"
 for uid in 0 1000; do